-ALL Scripture is given by inspiration of God and is profitable (II Tim.
+ALL Scripture is given by inspiration of God and is profitable (2 Tim.
 3:16).

 By the psalmist who delighted in the Commandments of God (Ps.
-119: 47).
-Christ said: I came down from heaven, not to do Mine own will, but the will of Him that sent Me (John 6:38; 15:10).
+119:47).
+Christ said: I came down from heaven, not to do Mine own will, but the will of Him that sent Me (John 6:38; John 15:10).

 119:1 undefiled, blameless; 119:7 uprightness of heart, sincere intentions; 119:25 My soul cleaveth unto the dust, I am very discouraged; quicken thou me, restore my life; 119:28 melteth for heaviness, is weary because of grief; 119:83 am become like a bottle in the smoke, shrivel like a wineskin in the smoke.

 Prayer Suggestion: Ask the Lord to forgive your sins (Ps.
 25:11).

 Memory Verse for the Week: Galatians 6:8